Big Tent Revival: Background

 Wiggins released two additional solo albums after the group disbanded: Faith That Is Real (2002, Ardent/Chordant) and Aliyah (2010).
 He was also featured on six tracks of the 2007 Harvest Worship Band Release 'Praise Worthy' and four tracks of the 2010 Harvest Worship Band release, 'Enter In'.
-He also founded and runs the Living Room Study, a Bible study group, using a chapter-a-day approach to learning the bible that also incorporates weekly music and teaching events in public coffeehouses.
+He also founded and ran the Living Room Study, a Bible study group, using a chapter-a-day approach to learning the bible that also incorporated weekly music and teaching events in public coffeehouses.
 Wiggins also writes songs for pastor Greg Laurie, along with Hanz Ives and Bill Batstone.
+In 2014, Wiggins began working as the lead worship pastor for Bellevue Baptist Church in Memphis, TN.
+In 2019, He founded and continues to run Groundworks Ministries, a non-profit company that shares the Gospel through daily devotionals.
+After leaving Bellevue in May 2021, Wiggins continues to share the Gospel through the Groundworks Ministries Podcast.

 Guitarist Randy Williams now works as a marketing consultant after touring for six years as a guitarist for Jeremy Camp.

 Spence Smith works for Compassion International in Artist Relations and maintains the blog Spence Smith – Connecting People To Life.

 The band released The Way Back Home on October 30, 2012, a project that was financed through KickStarter.